Date of Degree

 Copyright 2009 Edwin John Koerperick

 Koerperick, Edwin John.
-"High power mid-wave and long-wave infrared light emitting diodes: device growth and applications." dissertation, University of Iowa, 2009.
+"High power mid-wave and long-wave infrared light emitting diodes: device growth and applications."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2009.